dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 }
 ```

-### Assign permissions over all predicates in a namespace

-When you have the [Multi-tenancy](https://dgraph.io/docs/enterprise-features/multitenancy/) feature enabled for your backend, you could have different predicates created for different tenants.
-There could be a need to assign the same set of permissions to a group over all the predicates of a specific namespace.
-Also, assigning permissions to new predicates as they get created could turn out to be a tedious process for a backend with multi-tenancy enabled.
+In some cases, it may be desirable to manage permissions for all the predicates together rather than individual ones.
+This can be achieved using the `dgraph.all` keyword.

-Dgraph allows for providing a group, access to all the predicates in a particular namespace using a keyword `dgraph.all`.
-The following example provides to `dev` group, `read+write` access to all the predicates using the `dgraph.all` keyword:
+The following example provides `read+write` access to the `dev` group over all the predicates of a given namespace using the `dgraph.all` keyword.

 ```graphql
 mutation {